eProsima/Fast-DDS-docs/docs/fastdds/security/auth_plugin/auth_plugin.rst

        Supported URI schemes: file, :ref:`PKCS#11 <pkcs11-support>`.
    * - password *(optional)*
      - A password used to decrypt the *private_key*.  |br|
-       If the *password* property is not present, then the value supplied in the |br|
-       *private_key* property must contain the decrypted private key. |br|
+       If the *password* property is not present, then the value supplied in the *private_key* property must contain the decrypted private key. |br|
        The *password* property is ignored if the *private_key* is given in PKCS#11 scheme.
    * - preferred_key_agreement *(optional)*
-     - The preferred algorithm to use for generating the session's shared secret |br|
-       at the end of the authentication phase.
+     - The preferred algorithm to use for generating the session's shared secret at the end of the authentication phase.
 Supported values are: |br|
        a) ``DH``, ``DH+MODP-2048-256`` for  Diffie-Hellman Ephemeral with 2048-bit MODP Group parameters. |br|
        b) ``ECDH``, ``ECDH+prime256v1-CEUM`` for Elliptic Curve Diffie-Hellman Ephemeral with the NIST P-256 curve. |br|